English

 Krzysztof Rubas

-Certified specialist in helping victims and perpetrators of domestic violence.
-He has over 25 years of professional experience in interventions for victims of violence.
-Certified specialist in the field of therapy and rehabilitation of drug addicts.
+A certified specialist in assisting both victims and perpetrators of domestic violence, he brings over 25 years of professional experience in violence intervention.
+Additionally, he is a certified expert in the therapy and rehabilitation of drug addicts.

 Monika Kotowska, PhD

-Assistant professor at the Department of Criminology and Criminal Policy.
-She is a graduate of administration and law at the University of Warmia and Mazury in Olsztyn and in tax law at the Warsaw School of Economics.
+Assistant professor in the Department of Criminology and Criminal Policy, she graduated in administration and law from the University of Warmia and Mazury in Olsztyn and in tax law from the Warsaw School of Economics.

 prof. Agnieszka Zduniak

-Sociologist and translator, assistant professor at the Department of Sociology of the University of Warmia and Mazury in Olsztyn since 2008.
-Doctor of humanities in the field of sociology, MA in German philology.
+A sociologist and translator, she has been an assistant professor in the Department of Sociology at the University of Warmia and Mazury in Olsztyn since 2008.
+She holds a PhD in humanities with a specialization in sociology and an MA in German philology.

 Agnieszka Bucała